wizardkids/weather/readme.md

 ## Prerequisites
 Before running this script, you need an API key from OpenWeatherMap.
 You can sign up for a free account at [https://openweathermap.org/api](https://openweathermap.org/api).

 Edit the config.ini file, inserting your API key in the obvious location.
+The config.ini file also holds default locations/coords.

 ## Help